2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Controlled SCHEDULING Testbed

 \subsection{Emulating \acp{SCHEDULING} via Deadline Scheduling}

 As elaborated in the previous section, one challenge of previous work is the lack of a \textit{controllable}, generalizable evaluation architecture for conducting throughput measurements under repeatable \ac{SCHEDULING} and network conditions.
-The lack of control and generalizability poses a challenge both for Cloud-based measurements in the wild, and when using self-hosted instances of common hypervisors: In the wild, \eg when measuring in \acp{VM} hosted by Cloud providers, researchers usually cannot control host-side scheduling and CPU resource utilization, and even lack data access to correlate CPU events with the throughput achieved in the VM guest.
+This poses a challenge both for Cloud-based measurements in the wild, and when using self-hosted instances of common hypervisors: In the wild, \eg when measuring in \acp{VM} hosted by Cloud providers, researchers usually cannot control host-side scheduling and CPU resource utilization, and even lack data access to correlate CPU events with the throughput achieved in the VM guest.
 The measured results are specific to the measurement time, as well as the \ac{VM} and hypervisor configurations.

-When running a dedicated instance of a common hypervisor, \eg Xen, different patterns of \ac{VM} CPU time sharing can only be controlled via abstract proxy parameters, \ie "credit"~\cite{ha2021}, and the hypervisor's custom scheduling algorithm adds complexity and hinders generalizability.
+When running a dedicated instance of a common hypervisor, \eg Xen, different patterns of \ac{VM} CPU time sharing can only be controlled via abstract proxy parameters, \ie "weight"~\cite{ha2021}, and the hypervisor's custom scheduling algorithm adds complexity and hinders generalizability.

 To overcome these issues, we develop a simple, yet effective method to emulate variable, repeatable \ac{SCHEDULING} conditions in high resolution.
-Due to the generality of the approach, our \textit{numerical} results are not equivalent to any specific hypervisor model, but the effects generated in the emulation are applicable to every \ac{SCHEDULING} setting.
+Due to the generality of the approach, our \textit{absolute} results are not equivalent to any specific hypervisor model, but the effects generated in the emulation are applicable to every \ac{SCHEDULING} setting.

 The key mechanism is that \textbf{we force precise timeslices on the sender \ac{VM} by means of Linux \textbf{deadline scheduling}}~\cite{kernel_deadline}.
 Deadline scheduling is a Linux scheduling algorithm for real-time tasks based on the Earliest Deadline First (EDF) algorithm.
 As shown in \pref{fig:method}, it enforces periodic on- and off-CPU times controlled by three parameters, namely the process' \textit{runtime}, the length of one full \textit{period}, and the time at which the process must have finished its work within each cycle (\textit{deadline}, which we set equal to \textit{runtime} for full control).
 In the following, we refer to the runtime as the "timeslice length", and use the term "CPU share" for the \%-ratio between runtime and period.